SaraVieira/fiddly/Readme.md

 }
 ```

-This will override all the H1 styles
+This will override all the H1 styles since what I do is use all of this with an id before hand so that it overrides everything.

 ## HTML in Markdown